 Across the UK, millions of people are making financial decisions alone - often with low confidence.
 Research on the FCA website shows people often need help with both “the figures” and “the feelings”: confidence, motivation, and understanding. - Financial advice feels out of reach

-Traditional financial advice is incredibly valuable - but not everyone can afford it or feels ready for it.
+Traditional financial advice is incredibly valuable, but not everyone can afford it or feels ready for it.
 This leaves a huge group of people with unmet needs, especially those with simpler finances or smaller pots of savings. - Expectations have changed

 Consumers increasingly expect personalised, proactive support in every part of life – from shopping to entertainment – and financial services are no exception.
 Targeted Support reflects this shift.